githall/Plato/README.md

 Welcome to the official repository for Plato.

-Plato is the only fully integrated platform designed to help software teams connect & stay engaged with users to gather feedback, provide support & deliver better software.
-Plato offers everything needed to provide a simple, branded support & community site for software projects.
+ Plato is the only fully integrated platform designed to help businesses connect & stay engaged with users to gather feedback, provide support & deliver better products.
+Plato offers everything needed to provide a simple, branded product support site.

+ A 7 day free trial of Plato is available and sign-up takes above 2 minutes.
+To get started visit the Plato web site @ https://plato.instantasp.co.uk/

 Plato can be used to...